villekuosmanen/OxfordHack18/README.md

   * Update cards (assign people?, time estimates), or do this in creation

 Standup meeting:
+  Per person:
+  * See how many tasks they still need to complete this sprint.

   * Fetch cards in the board (by developer, by status?)
   * Fetch status of board (how well the sprint is going)